Tribal Governments Program FAQs

 Q: Do we use the “other” category in question 11 to report tribal community members?

-A: No. For the purposes of this form, training means providing information on sexual assault, domestic violence, dating violence, and stalking, that enables professionals or volunteers acting in the role of a professional to improve their response to victims/survivors as it relates to their role in the system.
+A: No. For the purposes of this form, training means providing information on sexual assault, domestic violence, dating violence, stalking, and sex trafficking that enables professionals or volunteers acting in the role of a professional to improve their response to victims/survivors as it relates to their role in the system.
 Training is not an educational presentation or prevention education.
 Educational activities or events with community members are reported in Section C2 Community Education.

 FAQs Related to Victims Services